 In other words, a LinkedIn headline is similar to the meta description on SERPs: They should entice readers to click and find out more about you.
 Write the headline well, and you should get the right people to view your profile and, hopefully, present you with an opportunity.
 On the other side of the coin, a good LinkedIn headline can tell a potential recruiter you aren’t the right person (because their job isn’t relevant) and move on.
 This reduces the chances that you’ll get inundated with unnecessary requests.

-What are the Benefits of Customized LinkedIn Headline Examples?
+What are the Benefits of a Customized LinkedIn Headline?

 I’ll say this first: Don’t let LinkedIn choose your headline.
 These headlines are a cookie-cutter approach to filling in the blanks, and they rarely put you in the best light.
 While a default headline won’t say anything bad about you, they also don’t let you differentiate yourself from others.
 And as we know, one size doesn’t necessarily fit all.